tamanna-verma/WebDevelopmentNotes/README.md

-# WebDevelopmentNotes
+# WebDevelopmentNotes<br/>
-Web Development Notes are provided here .
+Web Development Notes are provided here .<br/>
-The notes of following Dev Lectures are provided are:- Day 1 <br/>
+The notes of following Dev Lectures are provided are:-<br/>
+Day 1 <br/>
 Day 2 <br/>
 Day 3 <br/>